Javadyakuza/TIP3-Docs/Docs/QuickStart/HelperScripts.md

-# local environment
+# Local Environment

 ::: tip
 The locklift tool has its own local node to make transaction locally.

 But if you want to play around with the local node the front end we will be needing a sandbox as explained below.
 :::

 Add this scripts to your `package.json` scripts sections.